systematic-magic/cheetah/cheetah.rst

 2. Affiliations
 	CheeTah checks spelling and underlines (red dashed line) suspicious words.
+	The tool also cheks whether affiliation numbers match the numbers of affiliation texts.
+If CheeTah finds mismatch, it highlights issues in amber.
+In addition, if it finds any other issues (author names without afiliation numbers, wrong order of affiliation text numbers, affiliation number in wrong format and texts without affiliaton numbers), then it will promot you with the error message marked in amber.

 3. Correspondence to:
 	CheeTah tries to match name(s) of author(s) in "Correspondence to:" section with list of authors in front matter.